 About a month ago I started to go through my collection of photos.
 During this period I created a series of combo photos.
-Most of the photos used are mine, but in several cases, I bought photos from Adobe Images in order to complete this project.
+Most of the photos used are mine, but in several cases, I bought photos from Adobe Images to complete this project.

 Today I’ll show you the series of combo photos.
 But first I wanted to show another photo.
 When I went through my collection, I found out that I already created combo photos in the past.
 The most recent example is this photo from Tribute to Oranges: